mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-priorities-connector.md

 ## Get started

 ### 1. Choose display name
-Choose a display name that helps users easily recognize associated files or items in a Copilot response.
+Choose a display name that helps users easily recognize associated files or items in Copilot responses.

 ### 2. Add the instance URL
 The default 15Five instance URL is `https://my.15five.com`.